Miyajima – 宮島

 together with the Coast of Matsushima (in Miyagi Prefecture) and Amanohashidate (in Kyōto Prefecture).

-Its symbol is a particularly huge torii, which is almost 16 meters tall like the one of Nara’s Daibutsu, and about 16 tons heavy.
+Its symbol is a particularly huge torii, which is almost 16 meters tall like Nara’s Daibutsu, and about 16 tons heavy.

 It seems to be floating on the Inland Sea of Seto during the high tide.
 When the water level decreases it is possible to reach the structure basis by foot.